 Werner M. Bahlsen head the newly founded Governance Board.
 Further members of the Board, which will meet about five times annually, are:

 In May 2018, the Bahlsen Group introduces its new corporate design as a visible expression of its corporate identity.
 At the heart of the new design is the "The Bahlsen Family" logo: The new logo features the traditional TET character that has been retrieved and a specially developed font.

 Bahlsen cooperates with the food start-up incubator KITCHENTOWN from Silicon Valley.
 KITCHENTOWN provides start-ups with production areas with various technical facilities for the development of products.
 In cooperation with Bahlsen, the business model is now to be established in Berlin. www.kitchentown.de

-Following various media accusations of Bahlsen making false statements on the use of forced laborers during World War II, Bahlsen assigns historian Professor Dr. Manfred Grieger of the University of Göttingen to scientifically examine the company's role during the NS era.
+In 2019 Bahlsen assigns historian Professor Dr. Manfred Grieger to examine an independent review of the company's history.
 The investigation is to be completed by mid 2023 and a final report will be available.